rushilma/thesis/3-hardness.typ

   where the last line follows by Jensen's inequality.
 ]

-// TODO: should we rearrange this?
+// meow: should we rearrange this?

 Moreover, let us define $p^cor _"unstable"$ and $p^cor _"cond" (x)$ by
 $